Ro706/project_policy/README.md

 *   `GET /api/payment/check-subscription`: Check the subscription status of the logged-in user.
 *   `GET /api/payment/get-key`: Get the Razorpay key ID.

-## Known Issues

-*   The tests in the `test` directory are not fully implemented and are not currently running correctly.

 ## Frontend